 The human species embraces engineering endeavors in every aspect of life, and biology is no exception.
 Synthetic biology is a promising multidisciplinary field that uses concepts from engineering (such as abstraction, standardization and modularity) to design and create, rather than to only observe and perturb, biological systems.
-The interface between biology and engineering is successfully growing in areas as varied as metabolic engineering [1], biocomputing [2], cell-based therapeutics [3], biosensors [4], biomaterials [5], tissue engineering and artificial patterning [6,7], genetic re-coding [8], or synthetic/minimal life [9].
-One of the fundamental goals of synthetic biology is to create gene circuits that allow for precise spatiotemporal control of gene expression [10].
-In nature, gene circuits allow living organisms to respond to intra- or extracellular cues or conditions.
-Synthetic gene circuits 9 provide researchers with similar programming capabilities and constitute key elements for the success of most engineering efforts in the areas of research listed above.
-Moreover, the construction and analysis of synthetic circuits that are simplified and controllable versions of natural ones revealed to be a powerful appearant formula in the construction and analysis of synthetic circuits that are simplified and controllable versions of natural ones revealed to be a powerful appearant formula in the construction and analysis of synthetic circuits that are simplified and controllable versions of natural ones revealed to be a powerful appearant formula in the construction and analysis of synthetic circuits that are simplified and controllable versions of natural ones revealed to be a powerful appearant formula in the construction and analysis of synthetic circuits that are simplified and controllable versions of natural ones revealed to be a powerful appearant formula in the construction and analysis of synthetic circuits that are simplified and controllable versions of natural ones revealed to be a powerful appearant formula in the construction and analysis of synthetic circuits that are simplified and controllable versions of natural ones revealed to be a powerful appearant formula in the construction and analysis of synthetic circuits that are simplified and controllable versions of natural ones revealed to be a powerful appearant for the construction and the construc powerful approach for understanding natural gene networks, which often are not amenable to study for complexity or essentiality reasons.
+The interface between biology and engineering is successfully growing in areas as varied as metabolic engineering [1], biocomputing [2], cell-based therapeutics [3], biosensors [4], biomaterials [5], tissue engineering and artificial patterning [6,7], genetic re-coding [8], or that allow for precise spatiotemporal control of gene expression [10].
+In nature, gene circuits allow is living organisms to respond to intra- or extracellular curve or tracking living organisms to respond to intra- or extracellular cues or conditions.
+Synthetic gene circuits provide researchers with similar programming capabilities and constitute key elements for the success of most engineering efforts in the areas of research listed above.
+Moreover, the construction and analysis of synthetic circuits that are simplified and controllable versions of natural ones revealed to be a powerful approach for understanding natural gene networks, which often are not amenable to study for complexity or essentiality reasons.
 Examples of successful efforts to construct synthetic circuits include logic gates [11], bistable switches [12,13], memory devices [14,15], signal-dependent and -independent patterning circuits [16-18], counters [19], light-pattern- and edge-detectors [20,21], intercellular communication circuits [22,23], or molecular clocks [24-26].